 Heavy sediment deposition on living coral can cause patches of mortality on the coral surface.
 Numbers of sediment damaged corals have reduced significantly since the Cyclone Debbie event.
-This drop in sediment induced mortality was significantly higher on Round Top and Victor than in the other two locations and the Location x Time interaction was significant (Table 10, Figure 20).
+This drop in sediment induced mortality was significantly higher on Round Top and Victor than in the other two locations and the Location x Time interaction was significant (Table 10, Figure 19).

-The number of sediment damaged corals on the three inshore reefs reached a peak during the 2006 capital dredging event on both Round Top and Victor (Figure 20A).
-There was another much smaller peak in damage levels during the 2008 bed-levelling event.
-Flood and cyclone events during 2011 increased sediment damage at Victor Islet to near capital-dredging levels and caused unprecedented damage on Slade Islet reefs (Figure 20A).
-During the four ambient surveys between March 2015 and January 2017 the levels of coral sediment damage were much lower than during most of the last twelve years but this was ended by sediment resuspension during Cyclone Debbie with damage at all locations and unprecedented damage at Round Top Island (Figure 20A).
-Sediment damage levels were relatively low during the 2018 ambient surveys.
+The number of sediment damaged corals on the three inshore reefs reached a peak during the 2006 capital dredging event on both Round Top and Victor (Figure 19A).
+Damage levels on Slade Islet were low during this event (Figure 19A).
+There was another much smaller peak in damage levels during the 2008 bed-levelling event on all three locations.
+Flood and cyclone events during 2011 increased sediment damage at Victor Islet to near capital-dredging levels and caused unprecedented damage on Slade Islet reefs (Figure 19A).
+During the four ambient surveys between March 2015 and January 2017 the levels of coral sediment damage were much lower than during most of the last thirteen years but this was ended by sediment resuspension during Cyclone Debbie with damage at all locations and unprecedented damage at Round Top Island (Figure 19A).
+Sediment damage levels were relatively low during the 2018 and 2019 ambient surveys despite maintenance activity occurring between the 2019 surveys.

 A small number of diseased corals are present in most coral reef communities.
 The coral groups most often affected by disease in the Hay Point region were Acropora, Montipora, and Turbinaria but massive faviid, siderastreid and poritid corals were also sometimes damaged by disease.
-Disease levels were below average during the 2018 ambient surveys with a grand mean of about 0.5% of corals affected (Table 9).
-There were significantly more diseased corals in the Keswick location than in the other three locations during the 2018 ambient surveys (Table 10).
-Changes in disease levels over the last three ambient surveys were different in all locations and the Location x Time interaction was also significant (Table 10).
+Disease levels were above average during the January 2019 ambient surveys with a grand mean of about 0.9% of corals affected but had decreased by the June 2019 survey (Table 9).
+There were significantly more diseased corals in the Keswick location than in the Victor and Slade locations during the 2019 ambient surveys (Table 10).
+Changes in disease levels over the last three ambient surveys were similar in all locations and the Location x Time interaction was not significant (Table 10).

-There were significant fluctuations in the density of diseased corals over the twelve years spanned by the surveys reported here, with order of magnitude changes at each location (Figure 20B).
-Disease affected corals were present at all four locations and there were no overall trends in abundance at any location (Figure 20B).
+There were significant fluctuations in the density of diseased corals over the thirteen years spanned by the surveys reported here, with order of magnitude changes at each inshore location (Figure 19B).
+Disease affected corals were present at all four locations and there were no overall trends in abundance at any location (Figure 19B).
 Small colonies sometimes died completely when affected by disease but usually disease only caused partial colony mortality.

-Figure 20.
+Figure 19.
 Changes in density of sediment damaged and diseased coral colonies.
 Graphs show grand mean density of diseased coral colonies and sediment damaged corals per 40sq m from six sites of four 20 x 2m transects in each location from the 2018 ambient surveys and all previous surveys.
 Error bars are standard errors.
-Roundtop = Round Top Island.
+Roundtop = Round Top Island. \Note incomplete dataset at Victor Islet in 2006 and therefore no trajectory is shown since it is not representative of remaining time points.

-3.7 Coral Demography Patterns
+3.7 Coral Recruitment Patterns